Joe Trohman: Personal life

-Trohman is married to Marie Trohman and the couple have two daughters together, Ruby and Zayda Mae.
+Trohman is married to Marie Trohman (née Wortman Goble) and the couple have two daughters together, Ruby and Zayda Mae.

 Trohman's house in Chicago was featured in a 2007 episode of MTV Cribs.

 Trohman created an animated series in 2020 called Mondo Trasho 3042 on YouTube.
 The ten-episode series is about a fictional band in the titular year of 3042.
 The show's intro explains '“We’re Mondo Trasho.
 We’re a band.
 We should break up.”

 Trohman has always been open about his struggles with his mental health, specifically how he has dealt with his depression, OCD, and Impostor syndrome throughout his life.
 On March 10, 2021, Trohman announced his podcast I Hate Myself, in partnership with Heavy Metal Magazine and Seth Green.
 The first episode aired a week later, on March 17, 2021.
 Each episode of the podcast features a guest who joins Trohman and Green to speak about their mental health.
 I Hate Myself currently has one season with six episodes, although Trohman and Green have hinted at the possibility of airing new episodes eventually.
 Notable guests on I Hate Myself include Emma Chamberlain, George C. Romero, and Ryan Simpkins.

 In March 2022, the first issue of The Axe, a comic written by Trohman and Brian Posehn and illustrated by Scott Koblish, was released in Heavy Metal Magazine.
 The Axe is a horror-comedy story about three teenagers who steal a cursed guitar, opening up a portal to Sheol, an alternate dimension.

 Trohman's memoir, None of This Rocks, was released on September 13, 2022.
-Trohman embarked on a 4-stop book tour supporting None of This Rocks beginning September 13, 2022 in Brooklyn, New York and ending on September 20, 2022 in Los Angeles, California.
+Trohman embarked on a 4-stop book tour supporting None of This Rocks beginning September 13, 2022, in Brooklyn, New York, and ending on September 20, 2022, in Los Angeles, California.